-While implementing the steps towards sustainable, stable and efficient surplus heat utilization the advanced Danfoss control equipment that has been installed has already led to increased heat supply stability which means higher comfort of end users and at the same time it has led to 26,500 ton reduce coal consumption.
+While implementing the steps towards sustainable, stable and efficient surplus heat utilization the advanced Danfoss control equipment that has been installed has already led to increased heat supply stability which means higher comfort of end users and at the same time it has led to a significant reduction of coal consumption.

 Simply by adapting the heat supply to the demand, which leads to stable indoor temperature and reduces open window room temperature regulation in flats.

 The surplus heat system includes 40 Danfoss heat exchange substations and is planned to cover 7 million m2 this autumn.